frees-io/freestyle/docs/src/main/tut/docs/README.md

 The mere fact that you provide implicit evidences for the individual steps enables Freestyle to automatically discover and unify all interpreters involved in a program definition.

-At this point we can run our pure programs at the edge of the world.
+At this point, we can run our pure programs at the edge of the world:

 ```tut:book
 import cats.implicits._